NikDaStick/NikolasMargaritisBlueStamp/index.md

 <br>
 <pre>
 Included components:
-  - Lever:             Switch that can turn on and off a circuit
+  - Lever             > Switch that can turn on and off a circuit
-  - LED:               Light-emmiting diode
+  - LED               > Light-emmiting diode
-  - Resistor:          Resists the voltage in a circuit
+  - Resistor          > Resists the voltage in a circuit
-  - Pressure Switch:   Switch that can be turned on and off through pressure
+  - Pressure Switch   > Switch that can be turned on and off through pressure
-  - Motor:             Converts electrical energy passed through the circuit into mechanical energy
+  - Motor             > Converts electrical energy passed through the circuit into mechanical energy
-  - Batteries:         Gives power to the circuit
+  - Batteries         > Gives power to the circuit
-  - Circuit Board:     Where components are soldered onto to create a circuit
+  - Circuit Board     > Where components are soldered onto to create a circuit
 </pre>

 <img src="starterProject_front.png" width="425"/> <img src="starterProject_back.png" width="223"/>